 Getting a divorce is an emotional and complex process and can be even more complicated when it is between a military member and their spouse.
 A military divorce has some unique differences to that of a civilian divorce which your divorce attorney needs to have specialized knowledge.
 In addition to following California law, military rules and regulations must also be followed.

-We represent both spouses of military members and military members going through a divorce.
+Our San Diego divorce attorneys represent both spouses of military members and military members going through a divorce.

 There are many challenges for military members facing a divorce, especially when on deployment.
 Hiring a family law attorney who understands the legal issues involved in a military divorce is crucial and requires specific knowledge of the Service Member’s Civil Relief Act (SCRA), the Uniformed Services Former Spouse Protection Act (USFSPA), support payments, pension division, and health benefits.